TKone7/lightread/doc_30_40_design_other.md

-## Email Verification
-Lightread sends emails to users because of two reasons.
-One is the user verification which is mandatory in order to publish content.
-The other is the possibility to reset the password.
-The emails are sent via [SendGrid](https://sendgrid.com/docs/).

 ## Tokenization
 Tokens are issues either when an user logs in or someone pays an invoice without being logged in (anonymous user).
 A token objects holds a hash value, a selector, a type, and an expiration.